myrill-labs/whitepaper/README.md

 - early access to the no-code platform.
 - access to the restricted slack with direct support from ML engineers, quants and traders.
 Note that a public discord is available at this url.

 Each myrmidon has a unique investor profile.
 Some will trade only on Coinbase, some will use alternative data, some will do market making etc. Myrmidon#1 will be the first to be available for live trading in June 2022, then others will be release each month from June 2022 to May 2023.

+The marketplace is available at this url.